exactful/exactful.github.io/_posts/2021-09-14-avoid-dependency-hell.md

 ---
 layout: post
 title: Avoid dependency hell in Python with venv and pip freeze
 category: python
+comments: true
 ---

 As a developer in the mid-2000s, dependency management was one of the more challenging aspects of my role at a national media company.